 A Phase I diamond drill program consisting of 12 holes and 2,084 metres was completed in June 2014 by Mariana Resources Limited, with encouraging results.
 Mariana subsequently completed a deep penetrating IP geophysical survey over a 2km x 3km area, in-fill IP lines on the Faro target, and an in-fill IP over the area of Breccia #5 and #6.
 Mariana terminated their option to earn 70% of the Soledad project in September 2015; Mariana did not retain any interest in the Soledad project.

 The Company completed an agreement with Compañia Minera Casapalca SA ("Casapalca") in February 2016, which agreement gave Casapalca the option to earn up to 70% interest in the project by completing certain work and payment obligations over a four year period.
 Casapalca completed a four hole, 2,808m drill program in May of 2016.
-These holes were designed to provide more information on the extent of the Breccias, and to test for evidence of porphyry style mineralization at depth.
-Significant results from SDH-13, 14 and 16 are shown in Table 1.
-SDH-015 was designed to test an epithermal high sulphidation target located in the north-east area of the project, and assay results returned no significant results.
+Three of these holes were designed to provide more information on the extent of the breccias (#1, #5, and #6), and to test for evidence of porphyry style mineralization at depth.
+The fourth hole was designed to test an epithermal high sulphidation target located in the north-east area of the project, and assay results from this hole returned no significant results.
+In January 2017 the Company received termination notice from Casapalca; Casapalca did not retain any interest in the Soledad project.